Ali1858/mt5_lang-classification/.ipynb_checkpoints/README-checkpoint.md

 * We are going to **use xnli.test.tsv dataset for cross-validation** and once we have selected our hyper-parameters we will **train our model on full xnli.test.tsv dataset and evaluated on xnli.dev.tsv.** We are not going to use xnli.dev.tsv dataset untill we have choosen all the hyper-parameter.
 * I have refered this [official](https://github.com/google-research/text-to-text-transfer-transformer/blob/main/notebooks/t5-trivia.ipynb) notebook from t5 for fine-tuning the model.

-## We Started with experimenting with different hyper parameter.
+## Experimenting with different hyper parameter.

 1. First; We tried different **Batch size (32, 128, 256)** and concluded that batch size of 128 and 256 perform same as long as number of training steps are same
 2. Second; We tried different **Epoch (10, 8, 6, 3, 2)** and concluded that epoch depends on batch size and Learning rate.
 If Batch is small (eg: 128) epoch can also be small and for higher batch Epoch should be higher.
 If LR is higher we can use small epoch.